Leaky Gut Test

 The leaky gut test is extremely important when beginning restorative treatment plans.
 As intestinal health improves, the lactulose/mannitol ratio should improve.

-Since monitoring is recommend by most doctors, we would like to extend a 10% discount when you order 2 or more leaky gut tests (will be added at checkout).
+Since monitoring is recommend by most doctors, we would like to extend a 10% discount when you order 2 or more leaky gut tests (will be automatically discounted at checkout).

 What's Being Tested in This Panel: